 - ATB - None available at this time

 Can I retake my Assessment Test?

 - Math may be retaken once.
 You must wait at least one week before retesting.

 - English may not be repeated.
-Your English placement may be challenged by completing a one hour essay in the Counseling Office or Assessment Center during normal operating hours.
+Your English placement may be challenged by completing a one hour essay in the Assessment Center during a testing session.
 No appointment is necessary.

 - ESL may not be repeated.
 Please attend the class you were placed in for the first two weeks before challenging your placement.
 Contact Sylvia Ortega at 408-741-2465 for more information.

 Who Should Take Assessment Tests?

 - Intend to take an English, ESL, Math, or Reading course or a course that has a prerequisite course in English, ESL, Math, or Reading.

 - Intend to earn a WVC degree or certificate.

 - Intend to transfer to a four-year college or university.